Sorry, you need to enable JavaScript to visit this website.

 Background

-OSSE’s Apprenticeship in Teaching program expands on the success of the OSSE Educator Preparation “Grow Your Own” program and was approved by the DC Apprenticeship Council on April 11, 2024.
-Grounded in the required characteristics of registered apprenticeships, OSSE’s Apprenticeship in Teaching program has three core components that merge to create a streamlined pathway into the classroom:
+OSSE’s Apprenticeship in Teaching program expands on the initial success of the OSSE Educator Preparation “Grow Your Own” program and was approved by the DC Apprenticeship Council on April 11, 2024.
+Grounded in the required characteristics of registered apprenticeships, OSSE’s Apprenticeship in Teaching program has two core components that merge to create a streamlined pathway into the classroom:

 • On-the-job learning in DC public or public charter schools

 During the day, apprentices will work full-time in a DC school under the guidance of a mentor teacher to learn the skills needed to become an effective, career educator.
-In the evenings, apprentices will complete coursework that leads to a bachelor’s degree.
-Coursework is flexible and designed to meet apprentices’ needs— a combination of hybrid, virtual, asynchronous, and traditional in-person courses will be offered.
+In the evenings, apprentices will complete coursework that leads to a bachelor’s or master's degree.
+Coursework and degrees will be cost-free to apprentices in exchange for their commitment to teach in DC schools after graduation!

 OSSE Apprenticeship in Teaching Program Signing Day